-The first step to finding the right finance app is deciding what you want to accomplish.
+The 1st step to finding the right finance app is deciding what you want to accomplish.
 Many apps try to do one thing well.
-Do you want to know your credit card balance, investment status or which bill is due?
+Do you want to know your credit card balance, investment status or a bill’s due date?
 Or do you want to know when you have $200 left in your entertainment budget for the month?

 To make any financial app useful, expect to make a commitment to inputting and maintaining data.
 But a good app will make that process as painless as possible.

-Lastly, keep your expectations realistic: No app alone will make you change your spending habits or add discipline to your budgeting.
+Lastly, have realistic expectations.
+No app alone will make you change your spending habits or add discipline to your budgeting.

 A word on security